 The Issuer and its regulated subsidiaries are required to maintain significant levels of capital and to comply with a number of legal and regulatory requirements relating thereto.
 NN's supervisory authorities could require it to take remedial action if the Issuer or any of its regulated subsidiaries breaches or is at risk of breaching any of the legal and regulatory capital requirements.
-Amongst others, such breaches could be as a result of new legal and regulatory requirements, including Solvency II, or as a result of material adverse developments in the legal proceedings associated with the Dutch unit-linked policies or any of the legal and regulatory capital requirements could decide to increase the legal and regulatory capital requirements of the Issuer or any of its regulated subsidiaries, or the level of NN's regulatory capital may decrease as a result of a change or difference in the interpretation or application of principle-based legal and regulatory requirements, including solvency requirements, by or between NN and the supervisory authorities.
+Amongst others, such breaches could be as a result of new legal and regulatory requirements, including Solvency II, or as a result of material adverse developments in the legal proceedings associated with the Dutch unit-linked policies or any of the legal and regulatory developments described above.
+In addition, the supervisory authorities could decide to increase the legal and regulatory capital requirements of the Issuer or any of its regulated subsidiaries, or the level of NN's regulatory capital may decrease as a result of a change or difference in the interpretation or application of principle-based legal and regulatory requirements, including solvency requirements, by or between NN and the supervisory authorities.
 In this regard, DNB may give instructions on the interpretation of the legal and regulatory requirements, including solvency requirements, and the application of the Issuer's funds to strengthen the capital position of its Dutch regulated subsidiaries to levels above legal and regulatory capital requirements, any of which may affect the ability of the Issuer to meet its obligations to its creditors, including Noteholders.
-Remedial action could include working closely with the authorities to protect policyholders' interests and to ensure that the financial resources necessary to meet obligations to policyholders are maintained.
+Remedial action could include working closely with the authorities to protect policyholders' interests and to restore the Issuer's or the individual subsidiary's capital and solvency positions to acceptable levels and to ensure that the financial resources necessary to meet obligations to policyholders are maintained.
 In taking any such remedial action, the interests of the policyholders would take precedence over those of Noteholders.